Demand drivers for genetic improvement

 Drivers

-GROWING DEMAND FOR ANIMAL PROTEIN
+INCREASING DEMAND FOR ANIMAL PROTEIN

 The global population is expanding and urbanising, and seeking a more varied and nutritious diet.
 This is driving increases in consumption of pork, milk and beef, which are forecast to grow by 1–2% p.a. in the next decade.